-The reallocation of labor across U.S. industries and regions in response to increased competition from China fails to produce an offsetting increase in employment by other U.S. traded-good industries, as would be suggested by the simple reasoning of neoclassical trade theory.
-It is conceivable that the small increase in employment in non-exposed sectors may be related to the rapid rise in the U.S. aggregate trade deficit during our sample period, a substantial part of which reflects a growing trade imbalance with China.
+The reduced-form analysis suggests that the reallocation of labor across U.S. industries and regions in response to increased competition from China does not produce an offsetting increase in employment by other U.S. traded-good industries, as the simple logic of neoclassical trade theory would have predicted.
+Other indirect gains from trade with China are, in principle, still possible.
+One explanation for the extremely modest offsetting employment increase in non-exposed sectors in the U.S. may be related to the rapid contemporaneous rise in the U.S. aggregate trade deficit, a substantial part of which reflects a growing trade imbalance with China.
 When faced with greater import competition, an open economy normally reallocates resources out of some tradable industries into others, at least under balanced trade.
 If, however, the trade shock is accompanied by a rise in the trade deficit, then the reallocation from exposed tradables into tradables not exposed to China may be delayed, shifting employment into non-tradables instead.
-While this reasoning is not inconsistent with a long-run reallocation towards non-exposed tradables, the large and growing U.S. trade deficit during the period under study may have significantly slowed down such a reallocation.
+While this reasoning still predicts a long-run employment reallocation towards non-exposed tradables, the large and growing U.S. trade deficit during the period under study may have significantly slowed such a reallocation.